NikolaosGazis/Directory-Organizer/README.md

-# Directory Organizer Shell Script
+# Directory Organizer (Using Shell)

-This program started as a basic practical tutorial in my Unix classes at University.
-As part of the course, the goal was to gain hands-on experience with bash scripting.
+This program was a basic practical tutorial in my Unix classes at University.

 ## Overview